Fix: File Explorer Slow, Lagging and Freezing in Windows 11

 Once it boots back, open File Explorer to see if it still runs slowly.

-You can also use enter Fullscreen mode when using File Explorer to remediate this issue.
-Some background apps might affect the app causing lag problems.
+You can also enter Fullscreen mode when using File Explorer to remediate this issue.
+Some background apps might affect the app, causing lag problems.

-Note: When you open File Explore in Full-screen mode, the PC will dedicate additional resources to the app that’s put in focus mode.
-This is helpful if you are doing something resource-consuming in File Explorer and you’re looking for that extra boost.
+Note: When you open File Explorer in full-screen mode, the PC will dedicate additional resources to the app that is put in focus mode.
+This is helpful if you are doing something resource-consuming in File Explorer and you are looking for that extra boost.

-When you open File Explorer, press the F11 key to enter the Fullscreen mode.
+When you open File Explorer, press the F11 key to enter Fullscreen mode.

 Entering Fullscreen mode